Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 The easiest way to move around the country is by car, especially if you plan on sunset adventures and reaching not-so-popular spots.

-That said, there is an excellent bus network around Andorra that connects all villages and the country’s capital.
-You can reach all Natural Parks, most climbing areas, and points of interest (such as monuments and picnic spots) by bus without any problem.
-Check the bus lines and schedules here.
+That said, an excellent bus network around Andorra connects all villages and the country’s capital.
+So, you can reach all natural parks, most climbing areas, and points of interest (such as monuments and picnic spots) by bus without any problem.
 Tickets are bought directly on the bus.

 On Fridays and Saturdays, several night buses run from the country’s capital to the villages throughout the night.

-As you might know, Andorra is a pint-sized country, so moving around, even if you cross the whole country, won’t take you more than an hour.
+As you might know, Andorra is a pint-sized country, so moving around, even if you cross the whole country, will take an hour at maximum.

-If you drive, one thing to consider is that, in Andorra La Vella, it’s almost impossible to park for free.
+If you drive, one thing to consider is that it’s almost impossible to park for free in Andorra La Vella.
 Save time (and sanity!) by leaving your car in a parking lot rather than searching for a free spot.

 Phone calls and Internet in Andorra